Please note - this is still under development in BRM2.0

 But of course, the customer doesn't walk out your store with a package - no they walk out with some physical inventory: a ski, a bike etc..

-so when you allocate stuff you do a swap to put the right inventory in there.
+so when you allocate stuff you assign items to packages to put the right inventory in there.

 The other clever bit is that BRM doesn't change the price when you allocate physical inventory to a package.